-To keep the roads safe, all drivers must be aware of safety practices in regards to road courtesy.
-Truckers have an especially difficult job driving because drivers of smaller vehicles rarely understand how difficult it can be to control a large truck on the road.
+To keep the roads as safe as humanly possible, all drivers must be aware of basic safety guidelines and practice common road courtesy.
+Truckers have an additional concern while driving because drivers of smaller vehicles rarely understand how difficult it is for truck drivers to control a large truck on the road.
 To minimize the chances that you and your truck will be involved in a serious or deadly incident, there are a few safety tips you should follow.

-Heavy winds, snow, and rain can create hazardous situations for drivers, particularly for truckers.
+Heavy winds, snow, sleet, and rain can create hazardous situations for drivers, particularly for truckers.
 Before you take off on a trip, make sure to check the weather report on the route to your destination and avoid any inclement weather conditions whenever possible.
 Knowing in advance what to expect can help you prepare and plan your trip accordingly.
 Take necessary precautions when you know the weather is not going to be in your favor.

 Changing lanes in a big rig can be a serious hazard.
 Truck drivers should do their best to pick a lane and remain in it as long as possible.
 Smaller cars can change lanes and dodge you when they need to, and each time a vehicle switches lanes it is more likely an accident could occur.
-Truck drivers who are in a hurry and ignore basic safe driving rules can easily be blamed for an accident and will eventually face a truck accident lawyer pursuing a lawsuit against you for damages and injuries to their client.
+Truck drivers who are in a hurry and ignore safe driving rules can easily be blamed for an accident and will eventually face a truck accident lawyer pursuing a lawsuit against you for damages and injuries to their client.